connorrothschild/v4/src/routes/post/svelte-reactivity.md

     <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </svelte:head>

 Svelte remains my framework of choice for building web applications; it is lean, intuitive, and powerful.
-One game-changing tool in my experience working with Svelte has been the `$:`, or dollar label, operator.
-Although confusing at first, ... etc etc..
+One tool I see beginners struggle with is the `$:`, or dollar label, operator—a tool that is confusing at first but ends up making reactivity a breeze.

 In this post, I'll talk a bit about the dollar label operator `$:`, a hidden gem in the Svelte ecosystem that I bet you're underutilizing.